North Carolina’s Armando Bacot is way too much for Virginia to handle

 Virginia (9-6, 3-2 ACC) came undone largely because it was powerless to defend Armando Bacot.
 The Tar Heels’ 6-foot-10 junior forward finished with 29 points on 12-of-18 shooting with 22 rebounds, becoming the first player since Wake Forest’s Tim Duncan in 1997 to collect at least 20 points and 20 rebounds against Virginia.

 Nine of Bacot’s rebounds were offensive, helping North Carolina (11-4, 3-1) to a 14-2 advantage in second-chance points.
-No Cavaliers player had more than seven rebounds in a game they never led and trailed by as many as 25 points during the second half.
+No Cavaliers player had more than seven rebounds in a game they never led and in which they trailed by as many as 25 points during the second half.

 “He certainly had his way,” Cavaliers Coach Tony Bennett said of Bacot.
-“If you’re out of position or don’t get a quality body on him, or just try to keep him off the glass, he’s going to make you pay.
+“If you’re out of position or don’t get a quality body on him or just try to keep him off the glass, he’s going to make you pay.
 Sometimes it was just because we were covering for a breakdown, trying to block a shot or out of position, but their frontcourt really took it to us.”

-Beekman led Virginia with 13 points, four assists and three rebounds but ended with plus/minus of -25.
+Beekman led Virginia with 13 points and four assists and grabbed three rebounds but ended with a plus-minus of minus-25.
 Guard Armaan Franklin added 12 points, three rebounds and two assists for the Indiana transfer’s fifth consecutive game scoring in double figures.

-Jayden Gardner added 10 points and seven rebounds, the only Cavaliers’ interior player to give any production of consequence.
-Starting center Kadin Shedrick and reserve forward Francisco Caffaro, the other regulars on the low block, combined for two points in 36-plus minutes.
+Jayden Gardner, who had 10 points and seven rebounds, was the Cavaliers’ only interior player to give any production of consequence.
+Starting center Kadin Shedrick and reserve forward Francisco Caffaro, the other regulars on the low block, combined for two points in more than 36 minutes.

 The outcome was all but settled when Virginia was on the wrong end of a 15-5 run over the final minutes of the first half and the opening stages of the second.
 The Tar Heels got a three-pointer from Brady Manek and Bacot’s two-handed dunk immediately after intermission for a 36-25 lead with 18:18 to play.